input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 This CIP is proposing to make a single grinding attempt significantly more costly for the adversary, hence decreasing the number of grinding attempts that an adversary with the same resource budget is capable of.
 In addition to reinforcing the protocol against CPU resource-based attacks, this enhancement will also enable to eventually reduce the **security parameter k**.

-This CIP partially addresses the [Ouroboros Faster Settlement Problem Statemement](https://github.com/cardano-scaling/CIPs/blob/053a1c3a428d8f2270d6e961feeac5a44a3c8be3/CPS-0STL/README.md) and will benefit a wide range of use cases and stakeholders across the Cardano community, including:
+This CIP partially addresses the [Settlement Speed CPS-0017](https://github.com/cardano-foundation/CIPs/pull/922) and will benefit a wide range of use cases and stakeholders across the Cardano community, including:
 - Partner chains
 - Exchanges
 - Bridges